NuVotifier/NuVotifier/README.markdown

 	string address
 	string timeStamp

-The first byte of value 128 is an opcode check to ensure that RSA was encoded and decoded properly. `serviceName` is the name of the top list service, `username` is the username (entered by the voter) of the person who voted, `address` is the IP address of the voter, and `timeStamp` is the time stamp of the vote.
+The first byte of value 128 is an opcode check to ensure that RSA was encoded and decoded properly, if this value is wrong then Votifier assumes that there was a problem with encryption and drops the connection. `serviceName` is the name of the top list service, `username` is the username (entered by the voter) of the person who voted, `address` is the IP address of the voter, and `timeStamp` is the time stamp of the vote.